Villebrunaster: Discovery and species

 The first species was discovered and described by British palaeontologist William Kingdon Spencer in 1951.
 The fragmentary specimens were collected from Saint-Chinian Formation in southern France.
 Spencer recognised it as among "the earliest starfish known."
-Another British palaeontologist Juliette Dean Shackleton identified new specimens as Ampullaster ubaghsi in 2005, which were later reclassified as V. thorali.
+Another British palaeontologist, Juliette Dean Shackleton, identified new specimens as Ampullaster ubaghsi in 2005, which were later reclassified as V. thorali.

-The second species, V. fezouataensis, was described by Aaron W. Hunter and Javier Ortega-Hernándezas at the University of Cambridge as Cantabrigiaster fezouataensis in 2021.
-The specimens, originally collected from Fezouata Shale Formation in Morocco, were reanalysed by American palaeontologist Daniel B. Blake and Frederick H.C.Hotchkiss who moved to taxonomic position the genus Villebrunaster in 2022.
+The second species, V. fezouataensis, was described by Aaron W. Hunter and Javier Ortega-Hernández at the University of Cambridge as Cantabrigiaster fezouataensis in 2021.
+The specimens, originally collected from Fezouata Shale Formation in Morocco, were reanalysed by American palaeontologists Daniel B. Blake and Frederick H.C.Hotchkiss who moved to taxonomic position the genus Villebrunaster in 2022.

 Description

-The body of Villebrunaster is that of a typical starfish having five radiating arms.
-Mouth is at the centre of the body.
-The mouth region is composed of three types of endoskeletons called ossicles, such as half-cylinders or the ambulacral, virgal that form skeleton between the ambulacral, and a pair of mouth plates that radiate into the mouth opening.
+The body of Villebrunaster is that of a typical starfish having five radiating arms with the mouth at the centre of the body, facing the substrate.
+The mouth region is composed of three types of endoskeletons called ossicles, such as the half-cylinders or ambulacrals, the virgals that form skeleton between the ambulacrals, and a pair of mouth plates that radiate into the mouth opening.
 The arms are broad and evenly arranged to form pentagonal structure.

-The presence of virgal ossicles is a feature of Somasteodea.
-However, Villebrunaster lacks axially oriented ossicles along the lateral margins of the arms, which are found in somasteroids.
+The presence of multiple virgal ossicles in each series running perpendicular to the ambulacra is a feature of the Somasteroidea.
+However, Villebrunaster lacks axially oriented ossicles along the lateral margins of the arms, which are found in other somasteroids.
 This suggests that it is a primitive member of the group.
-The radial water channel are large and run close to the ventral side of the body, while the transverse water channels small and difficult to recognise.
+The radial water channels are large and run close to the ventral side of the body, while the transverse water channels are small and difficult to recognize.
 The ossicle series are larger in V. fezouataensis than in V. thorali.